codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 	print('{}: {}'.format(idx2word[i], embeddings[i]))
 {% endhighlight %}

 The embedding layer embeds the words into 3 dimensions.
 A sample of the vectors it produces is seen below.
-As predicted, the model
+As predicted, the model learns useful word embeddings.

     sarah:	[-0.5835458  -0.2772688   0.01127077]
     sam:	[-0.57449967 -0.26132962  0.04002968]